S999Y/Hospital/README.md

 ## Key Features:

-1.Very simple implementation of a doctor-patient system.
+1.Very simple implementation of a doctor-patient relation.

 2.Patients can view doctors and book appointments.